 - Your church affiliation

-- Your medical condition and any medication you are using
+- Your health and medical condition and any medication you are using

 - Your dietary needs